The Interior of the Port of Marseille, seen from the Pavilion of the Clock of the Park © National Museum of the Navy / A. Fux

 "... a picture concerning the port with the considerable quantity of merchant vessels of all kinds and nations which are continually present there ..."

-On October 16, Vernet is back in Marseille and set to work.
+On October 16, Vernet is back in Marseille and gets on the job.

 Less than a year later, the 29 September 1754, he left for Toulon.
 The two views of the port of Marseille are exhibited at the Salon of 1755.

-The view is taken from the top of the Clock of the Clock dominating the current wharf of the Belgians.
-In front, spreads out the basin of the old port, closed to the right by the tower of Fort Saint-Jean.
-Sailboats clutter the dock and the masters cover up most of the facades.
-Vernet however took care to clear that of the town hall, with triangular pediments and its medallion carved by Pierre Puget (1620 - 1694).
-On the other side of the pass, which is 40 meters wide, stands the mound of the "Tête de More", on the site of the present Pharo park.
+The view is taken from the top of the Pavillon de l'Horloge overlooking the current Quai des Belges.
+In front, spreads the basin of the old port, closed on the right by the tower of Fort Saint-Jean.
+Sailboats clutter the wharf and masts conceal most facades.
+Vernet, however, took care to clear that of the town hall, the triangular pediments and his medallion carved by Pierre Puget (1620 - 1694).
+On the other side of the pass, forty meters wide, stands the hill of the "Head of More", on the site of the current Pharo Park.

 In the foreground, immersed in the shadow, is the facade of the arsenal of the galleys, a real city in the city.
 In reality, there were only eleven galleys left in Marseilles because, since 1748, Toulon had the supremacy in military naval matters.

 A PORT OF INTERNATIONAL TRADE

 On the other hand, Marseille remains the leading commercial port in France.
 The quantity of moored ships is probably not exaggerated by Vernet; in some years as many as two thousand commercial vessels pass through the port.

 The orientals, who all seem to wear Turkish costumes, are clearly recognizable.
 Marseilles has excellent relations with the Sublime Porte, and holds the monopoly of trade with countries under Ottoman domination, from Egypt to Greece.
 Marseilles also trades with Barbarie Scales, ie Libya and North Africa, as well as Italy and Spain.